shubz23/Text-Kro/README.md

-# Talk-A-Tive
+# Text-Kro

-Talk-a-tive is a Full Stack Chatting App.
+Text-Kro is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Uses Socket.io for real-time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack

 **Client:** React JS